 It’s been 10 years since Walmart first launched its online Marketplace.

 For seven years after the launch, the Walmart marketplace languished as the company struggled with being relevant for online shoppers.
 Things started to change in 2016 when the company acquired Jet.com.
 Overnight, the Walmart Marketplace grew to nearly 8,000 sellers after starting the year with less than 500.

-At the start of 2016, Walmart had only 5 million products for sale online.
+In January 2016, Walmart’s online offerings included only 5 million products.
 After several other acquisitions (see below), they are on target to be offering 50 million by the end of this year.